 Mark was the Vice President of the Pacific Research Institute of San Francisco, and has served as a speechwriter and aide to former California Governor Pete Wilson.
 He has been an adjunct professor at the Haas School of Business at the University of California, Berkeley, and has lectured at many major colleges and universities.
 A graduate of the University of Texas at Austin and Stanford University, Mark is the director of the Uptown Creative Strategies Group.

-VINH VUONG has been an entrepreneur since his teens where he transforms ideas and prototypes into disruptive, high-valued startups through operational discipline, effective business development, and meaningful PR.
-The most notable startups that exited (before he entered college) include an algae biofuel company and a mobile ordering software, both are well-established enterprises today.
+An entrepreneur since his teens, Mr. Vuong has transformed ideas and prototypes into disruptive, high-valued companies through operational discipline, effective business development, and meaningful public relations.
+The most notable ventures that exited, include an algae biofuel company and a mobile ordering software.

-Vinh graduated from Penn State's Smeal College of Business with a bachelor's degree in management where he played a few seasons with the football team under Joe Paterno and a few seasons with the collegiate rugby team.
-He also completed the executive programs at the Harvard Business School and The Wharton School of Business at the University of Pennsylvania.
+Mr. Vuong graduated from Penn State's Smeal College of Business with a bachelor's degree in management where he also played football under Joe Paterno and on the rugby team.
+Mr. Vuong also completed the executive programs at the Harvard Business School and The Wharton School of Business at the University of Pennsylvania.

 ROBERT H. BORK, JR. is an experienced advocate specializing in the development and implementation of communication strategies in support of litigation and legal policy.
 In his many years of experience managing the public environment surrounding high-risk, high-profile litigation, he has worked on behalf of CEOs and general counsel of major U.S. and international corporate clients and their lawyers.